Sarajevo: Film explores sniper allegations – DW – 10/24/2022

 Gasper Andrinek

 Much has been written about the horrors of the siege of Sarajevo during the Bosnian War.
-A recent documentary probes new allegations that rich and influential foreigners paid to shoot at civilians in the besieged city.
+A recent documentary probes new allegations that rich foreigners paid shooters to target civilians in the besieged city.

 https://p.dw.com/p/4IaLD